 We have been featuring creative writing contributions on our website in recent months.
 Our poetry lead, Barbara Meredith, has worked with local poets to bring together a collection of reflective poetry produced during the last few months of lockdown.
 The poems also reflect on responses to the global pandemic as we adjust to a new world of socially distant behaviours and uncharted futures.

-Junes featured contributions are two poems, “Time” by Trevor Hardy, one of the founding members of Shoreham Wordfest, and “The Sound Swells” by Mary Murphy.
-We have more contributions coming shortly, a collection of “Lamentations and Consolations” by local poets, which has been collated by our poetry lead, Barbara Meredith.
+In Junes we featured contributions are two poems, “Time” by Trevor Hardy, one of the founding members of Shoreham Wordfest, and “The Sound Swells” by Mary Murphy.

 The sound swells